charlotte826/Final-Project_Stock-Prediction/README.md

 ### Outline
 * This project attempts at creating an engine analyzing the market data to provide an estimate and movement direction for investor decision-making to maximize profit.
 The engine consists of a stock predictor (price) and economy predictor (sentiment).
 * Stock Predictor (Price):
-  * How will select ETFs perform?
+  * How will select stocks/ETFs perform?
   * Algorithms: Linear regression
   * Data: Historical closing price data from Yahoo!
 Finance
 * Economy Predictor (Sentiment):
-  * How will the stock market perform?
+  * How will the market behave?
   * Algorithms: Naive Bayes classifier
   * Data: Credible investors' Twitter feed content
 * Graphical User Interface: A stand-alone interactive website to show projections